 Shawna Wolverton is an Executive VP at Zendesk.
 She is an experienced Product Management Executive focused on leading great teams.
-In this podcast, Gibson talks us through all things related to product, product strategy, culture, and delivering market-changing products.
+In this podcast, Shawna talks us through all things related to product, product strategy, culture, and delivering market-changing products.

 Watch the episode here: Delivering Market-Changing Products